dev-seahouse/markdown-css-theme/README.md

 This is a markdown theme i personally used for knowledge documentation/notes taking together with Marxico

 Evernote still does not support markdown/proper formatting features after being requested for many years.
-It seems like to date, the closest option for those few like me who want nicely formatted, easy to read/review documents, or simply markdown support for whatever reason but refuse to leave evernote for some kind of reason, then [Marxico](https://marxi.co/) is perhaps the only decent option for now.
+It seems like to-date, for those like myself who need nicely formatted, easy to read/review documents, or simply markdown support for whatever reason but still not ready to leave evernote for some reason, the only almost decent workaround is to rely on [Marxico](https://marxi.co/).

 # Sample screenshot